baumths/flutter_tree_view/example/example.md

 void main() => runApp(const MaterialApp(home: Scaffold(body: MyTreeView())));

-// Create an object to hold your hierarchical data (optional, could be a Map or
+// Create a class to hold your hierarchical data (optional, could be a Map or
 // any other data structure that's capable of representing hierarchical data). class MyNode {
   const MyNode({